yantonov/gitconfig/README.md

 and put .gitalises file to ${HOME} directory (or create symlink to it).

 p.s.
-Symlink creation for configuration files can be simplicied by [dot](https://github.com/yantonov/dot) tool.
+Symlink creation for configuration files can be simplified by using [dot](https://github.com/yantonov/dot) tool.